Mohamed Hassan Bensalah

-Mohamed Hassan Bensalah (born 1970) is the chairman and CEO of the Moroccan group Holarcom.
+Mohamed Hassan Bensalah (born 1970) is the chairman and CEO of the Moroccan group Holmarcom.
 He is the brother of Moroccan businesswoman Miriem Bensalah-Chaqroun.

 Studies and degrees

 After earning a type B baccalaureate from a French school, Bensalah went to France for higher studies where he obtained a Master in management and finance at the Sorbonne and l’Ecole des Cadres de Paris.

 Professional career

 Bensalah succeeded his late father, founder of Holmarcom Group, as chairman and CEO in 1993.
 He is also: